Keep our news free from ads and paywalls by making a donation to support our work!

 Rzeczkowski is a reporter for the Polish version of Newsweek and director of the Centre for Disinformation Research at Collegium Civitas, a university in Warsaw.
 His latest book, published last week, is titled Putin’s Spies: How The Kremlin’s People Are Taking Over Poland.

-Two weeks ago, Rzeczkowski announced that he had notified prosecutors regarding threats he was receiving relating to his new book.
+Two weeks ago, Rzeczkowski announced that he had notified prosecutors regarding threats he was receiving in connection with his new book.

 The journalist pledged that he would “not bow to such pressure” but also called on “the relevant state authorities [to take] appropriate actions” because “I cannot rule out that my health and life are at risk”.
 Rzeczkowski also said that “an attempt was made to intimidate my publisher”.